aaaandrea/Delectables/docs/build_notes.md

 - render errors for create/delete recipe
 - when search is complete: add code snippet of filtering to production readme
 - fix gray text for session form

+clear store of recipe detail upon navigation from page.